1897 Philippine Supreme Council elections: Pact of Biak-na-Bato

 On December 14, 1897, the Pact of Biak-na-Bato was signed.
-Under the pact, Aguinaldo agreed to end hostilities and to exile himself and the revolutionary leadership, in exchange for amnesty and cash 'indemnities' in the amount of $MXN800,000.
+Under the pact, President Emilio Aguinaldo agreed to end hostilities and to exile himself and the revolutionary leadership, in exchange for amnesty and cash 'indemnities' in the amount of $MXN800,000.
 (Note: The Mexican dollar at the time was worth about 50 US cents, equivalent to about $ today.)
 Aguinaldo took the money offered and, along with 34 other leaders of the rebellion, went into exile in Hong Kong.
 The 1897 Philippine Supreme Council elections were overseen by President Emilio Aguinaldo and Vice President Mariano Trias along with other Supreme Council officials, including Antonio Montenegro for Foreign Affairs, Isabelo Artacho for the Interior, Baldomero Aguinaldo for the Treasury, and Emiliano Riego de Dios for War.